som-shahlab/ehr_ml/docs/_sources/setup.rst.txt

 ehr_ml is designed to primarily work with OMOP data, but if necessary it's possible to write a custom ETL.

 In this tutorial we will go over how to perform an ETL with an OMOP formatted dataset.
+As a shortcut, you can also simply use the preprocessed extract "synpuf_extract.zip" within the example folder.

 *********************************************
 Installation